kguarian/DecTree/README.md

     demo.add(3, 4);

-    ****you will havee to independently implement the mechanism to retrieve this.
+    ****you will have to independently implement the mechanism to retrieve this.